openshift-integration/camel-k-example-basic/readme.didact.md

 ([^ execute](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=camelTerm$$kamel%20log%20routing&completion=Watch%20integration%20logs.
 "Opens a new terminal and sends the command above"){.didact})

-You should see every minut a JVM starting, executing a single operation and terminating.
+You should see every minute a JVM starting, executing a single operation and terminating.

 The CronJob behavior is controlled via a Trait called `cron`.
 Traits are the main way to configure high level Camel K features, to customize how integrations are rendered.